ADVANTICS/documentation/products/adm-pc-bp25/docs/theory_of_operation.md

 - **Frequency droop:** this is the droop slope/gain for the Frequency in Hz/MegaWatt.
 Important: the default value for this gain (40 Hz/MW) is already quite high, and increasing it degrades stability.
 Therefore, we do not recommend increasing it.
-- **Voltage droop:** sets the droop gain/slope for the Voltage in V/MegaWatt.
+- **Voltage droop:** sets the droop gain/slope for the Voltage in V/MVAr.
 We do not recommend increasing or decreasing this gain.
-Its default value is 630 V/MW.
+Its default value is 630 V/MVAr.

 - **Virtual impedance:** sets the inductive virtual impedance in microhenries (uH).
 By default (i.e: after power cycle), this value is 8000 uH.
 Important: lowering this value too much will lead to instability in the power loop.
 We do not recommend increasing this value.

-- **“Disable Harmonic Compensation”:** you can set this flag when harmonic compensation needs to be disabled (i.e, when the module is connected in parallel to the utility grid or to a diesel generator).
+- **"Disable Harmonic Compensation":** you can set this flag when harmonic compensation needs to be disabled (i.e, when the module is connected in parallel to an external AC source such as a utility supply or a diesel generator).
 Harmonic compensation is enabled by default on startup.

-- **“Enable integral action”:** this integral action refers to the Power loop controllers.
-Enable this only if connected to the utility grid or any other 'stiff' AC source.
-If you go off-grid, this bit must be immediately cleared.
+- **"Enable integral action":** this integral action refers to the Power loop controllers.
+Enable this only when connected to a 'stiff' external AC source.
+If the external source is removed and the system goes off-grid, this bit must be immediately cleared.
 This is disabled by default on startup.
-Check the ‘Integral action: operate as constant power/current source/sink’ section for more details on when to enable this setting
+Check the 'Integral action: operate as constant power/current source/sink' section for more details on when to enable this setting

-### Tradeoff between droop grains, virtual impedance, transient performance and stability
+### Tradeoff between droop gains, virtual impedance, transient performance and stability
 In previous section we can see that almost every parameter has serious implications on the stability of the system.
 In this section, we try to explain a bit more this relationship, and possible combinations of parameters depending on the application.

-Let’s start with virtual impedance(inductance).
+Let's start with virtual impedance (inductance).
 This virtual inductance is needed to make the system behave inductively (remember from previous sections that an inductive behavior was assumed), and also to stabilize the dynamics. **In general, the higher the Frequency droop gain is, the higher virtual impedance is needed.** By default, both frequency and virtual impedance are relatively high, so technically, you could divide them both by a factor of 4 (for example) to maintain stability.

-Let’s continue with the frequency droop: in order to improve power sharing between AFEs, the frequency droop gain needs to increase.
+Let's continue with the frequency droop: in order to improve power sharing between AFEs, the frequency droop gain needs to increase.
 Therefore, if you decrease the frequency droop gain, power sharing will be slightly worse, but this will allow you to have less virtual inductance, which has a benefit explained next.

 A high virtual impedance will worsen the transient performance of the voltage when loads are connected/disconnected.
 To improve transient performance, you will want to lower virtual